 While the officer on the scene will provide all drivers involved in a car accident with an accident report, it still a smart and precautions step to exchange with the other drivers.

-Make sure your teen driver allows carries a copy of their insurance information.
+Make sure your teen driver allows a copy of their insurance information.

 Reaching out to your insurance company is the next step.

-They want to reach out to an insurance agent as soon as possible, even from the scene of the accident to ensure that the details are as accurate as can be.
+They want to reach out to an insurance agent as soon as possible, even from the accident scene, to ensure that the details are as accurate as can be.

 Contact a Lawyer:

-Whether there is a major injury or another driver, remind your teenage driver that is it ill-advised to discuss blame for the accident with the other insurance company before talking to your car accident attorney.
+Whether there is a major injury or another driver, remind your teenage driver that it is ill-advised to discuss the blame for the accident with the other insurance company before talking to your car accident attorney.

 No parent wants to receive a call notifying them that their teenage driver has been in a car accident.

-Take the time to educate your teen on how to be a smart, safe, and skilled driver before they get behind the wheel.
+Take the time to educate your teen on being a smart, safe, and skilled driver before they get behind the wheel.